johanndejong/VaDER/README.md

 The use of the method is not restricted to clinical data.
 It can generally be used for multivariate time series data.

-In addition to variational autoencoders with gaussian mixture priors, the code allows to train ordinary variational autoencoders (multivariate gaussian prior) and ordinary autoencoders (without prior), for all available time series models (LSTM, GRUs and Transformers).
+In addition to variational autoencoders with gaussian mixture priors, the code allows to train ordinary variational autoencoders (multivariate gaussian prior) and ordinary autoencoders (without prior).